timjchin/unpuzzled/Readme.md

 Many CLI tools support importing variables from different sources: command line flags, environment variables, and configuration variables.

-When your application is being used, it's often not clear what the values being set are, or where they are coming from.
+When your application is being used, it's often not clear what values are set, or why.

-Unpuzzled gives you and your users a clear explanation of where variables are being set from, and which ones are being overwritten.
+Unpuzzled gives you and your users a clear explanation of where variables are being set, and which ones are being overwritten.

 Clarity prevents confusion.